ARTIST STATEMENT: (HELPFUL GUIDELINES)

 - Documenting the show, and editing the images/video.

 Each artist/exhibitor is required to promote her/his exhibition at least two weeks in advance.
-Failure to do so will result in forfeit of deposit.
-This has been put into effect to both bolster the online presence of the gallery and to ensure that the space retains a vibrant presence in the Knoxville community.
+This helps to bolster the online presence of the gallery and to ensure that the space retains a vibrant presence in the Knoxville community.

 Promotion must include (but is not limited to) registering your show on the following platforms: